-Australian conductor Simon Hewett made his Royal Ballet debut in the 2016/17 Season conducting Anastasia and returns in the 2017/18 Season to conduct Sylvia.
+Australian conductor Simon Hewett made his Royal Ballet debut in the 2016/17 Season conducting Anastasia and returned in the 2017/18 Season to conduct Sylvia and in the 2019/20 Season for The Sleeping Beauty.
 He is Principal Conductor of Stuttgart Opera and of Hamburg Ballet.

 Hewett’s many concert appearances include engagements with Melbourne Symphony Orchestra, Sydney Symphony Orchestra and West Australian Symphony Orchestra.
 He has worked regularly with the Elision Contemporary Music Ensemble since 1996, in performances including the world premieres of Richard Barrett’s Opening of the Mouth (recorded for CD) and Liza Lim’s opera Moon Spirit Feasting.